 - Consider buying a resale to save thousands – In most cases you are better off buying a timeshare that is available through resale than buying directly from the property.
 Resales can be purchased through Ebay and Redweek and can be bought for as low as $1.

 - Do plenty of research before jumping in – Purchasing a timeshare is a big commitment.
 They aren’t easy to sell should you grow tired of it.
 You should do plenty of research before purchasing.
 Many people regret falling for the high pressure sales tactics on vacation tours.
 There are many websites that provide info on All Things Timeshare but my favorite is www.tugbbs.com

-- Maintenance Fees are likely to increase – Maintenance fees are the annual fee you pay to cover the costs of operating and maintaining the facilities.
+- Maintenance Fees are likely to increase – Maintenance fees are the annual fee you pay to cover the costs of operating and maintaining the facilities, for example having roof repairs done by companies like roof repair austin tx, having lawns landscaped, or having siding replaced.
 They tend to go up (never down) so be sure to buy a timeshare with a maintenance fee that you can comfortably afford to pay every year.